tshepang/blog/content/plotting with matplotlib.md

 pyplot.show()
 ```

 Yeah, not exactly ideal.
-We lost the automatic coloring, and we don\'t
+We lost the automatic coloring, and we don't
 even know which graph is which.
-Let\'s do better:
+Let's do better:

 ``` {.sourceCode .python}
 import random